Kim Elgie

 Michael Kelsey "Kim" Elgie (born 6 March 1933) is a former South African cricketer who played in three Test matches in the 1961–62 series against New Zealand.
 He was also a rugby union footballer, who played for Scotland eight times as a centre while he was studying at the University of St Andrews in the 1950s.

-Elgie was educated at Michaelhouse before attending university in the United Kingdom.
+Elgie was educated at Michaelhouse before attending university in Scotland.
+A middle-order right-handed batsman and occasional left-arm spin bowler, he played first-class cricket for Natal from 1957–58 to 1961–62, and toured England with the Fezelas in 1961.
 He hit his top first-class score of 162 not out for Natal against Border in the 1959–60 season in a match in which 38 wickets fell for 418 runs.

+With the death of Godfrey Lawrence in March 2025, Elgie became the oldest living South African Test cricketer.